VibSense/privacy-policy/index.md

 ---

-## Privacy Policy (EN) — VibSense
+## Privacy Policy (EN)- VibSense

 ### 1) Who we are
-This Privacy Policy explains how the VibSense app (“we”, “us”) handles information.
+This Privacy Policy explains how the VibSense app handles information.
 If you have questions, contact us at the email above.

 ### 2) What data we process and why